Joseph Medill (1908)

 The fireboat Joseph Medill was commissioned in Chicago, Illinois, in 1908, and was the first of two Chicago fireboats of that name—the second being commissioned in 1949.

-When she was commissioned she joined five other fireboats.
+When she was commissioned, she joined five other fireboats.

-According to Fire Strikes the Chicago Stock Yards the Joseph Medill and Graeme Stewart were built in the same yard in Manitowoc, at the same time, and were "twins".
+According to Fire Strikes the Chicago Stock Yards, the Joseph Medill and Graeme Stewart were built in the same yard in Manitowoc, at the same time, and were "twins".

-In 1963 crewmember Thomas McKnight was knocked overboard during a celebratory display of her water cannons.

-Other crew members didn't notice, and McKnight drowned.
+In 1963, crew member Thomas McKnight was knocked overboard during a celebratory display of her water cannons.
+Other crew members did not notice, and McKnight drowned.